This implementation guide will teach you how to quickly get up an running with WebAuthn and the Hanko API. You will learn how to

 Before you begin, there are some prerequisites that must be met.

-In order to use the Hanko API you need your relying party API base URL and an API Key.
+In order to use the Hanko API you need your Authentication API tenant base URL and an API Key.
 Head over to our "Getting started" section to learn how to obtain your API base URL and to generate an API Key.
 API keys are required to make authenticated calls to the Hanko API.
 In order to do so, you must provide an authorization header as described in the API reference.

 You will also need a FIDO2/WebAuthn capable authenticator device.
 This can either be